puppetlabs/puppetlabs-mount_core/README.md

 ## Reference

-Please see REFERENCE.md for the reference documentation.
+Please see `REFERENCE.md` for the reference documentation.

 This module is documented using Puppet Strings.

 For a quick primer on how Strings works, please see [this blog post](https://puppet.com/blog/using-puppet-strings-generate-great-documentation-puppet-modules) or the [README.md](https://github.com/puppetlabs/puppet-strings/blob/master/README.md) for Puppet Strings.

-To generate documentation locally, run
+To generate documentation locally, run the following command:
 ```
 bundle install
 bundle exec puppet strings generate ./lib/**/*.rb